cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/database.rst

     }
   }

-This example connects to a database using the specified connectionString, which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
+This example connects to a database using the specified 'connectionString', which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
 Each input record will be written to a row of the 'users' table, with the value for each column taken from the value of the field in the record.
 For example, the 'id' field in